 I am writing this blog for all of you that couldn´t attend one of these great conferences.
-This first part is about the Citrix tools because otherwise it would grow too big if I would integrate all parts.
+This first part is about the Citrix tools because otherwise, it would grow too big if I would integrate all parts.
 The second part is about some of the Microsoft tools.
-The third part is about general troubleshooting tools that didn´t fit in the session.
+The third part is about general troubleshooting tools that didn´t fit into the session.

 Why Should You Read It?

-This post is not about the usual problems you might have with Certificates, Firewalls or similar things where you might be able to find an answer googling around or checking the knowledge base.
+This post is not about the usual problems you might have with Certificates, Firewalls, or similar things where you might be able to find an answer by googling around or checking the knowledge base.

-It is more about the methodology and the tools to use when you are not able to find anything in the whole world wide web.
+It is more about the methodology and the tools to use when you are not able to find anything on the whole world wide web.